-Knocked out tooth is a very common especially among kids.
+A knocked-out tooth is a very common, especially among kids.
 But if you are an active adult, then also you can face this kind of situation.
-When you get hurt in any form of sport activities, accident or assault, usually the main area of damage often is the face.
+When you get hurt in any form of sports activity, accident or assault, usually the main area of damage often is the face.
 Sports-related dental injuries can vary from minor chips to the entire loss of a tooth.

 What to do When a Tooth is Knocked Out?